aymenfurter/gpt-image-1-skindesigner-demo/README.md

 # GPT-Image-1 Skin Designer 🎨

-A modern web application that uses Azure OpenAI's GPT-Image-1 model to create custom device skins.
+A sample app that uses Azure OpenAI's GPT-Image-1 model to create custom device skins.
 Users can select from popular devices or upload their own, then apply custom designs using AI-powered image generation and editing.

 ## ✨ Features